nats-io/nats.java/README.md

 send JSON, Strings, YAML, Protocol Buffers, or any other format through NATS to applications written in a wide range of languages.

+#### ReplyTo When Making A Request

+The Message object allows you to set a replyTo, but in requests, the replyTo is reserved for internal use as the address for the server to respond to the client with the consumer's reply.

 ### Listening for Incoming Messages

 The Java NATS library provides two mechanisms to listen for messages, three if you include the request/reply discussed above.